libfive/libfive/.github/ISSUE_TEMPLATE.md

 If this is a behavior issue, does the test suite (`libfive/test/libfive-test`) pass?

-If this is a graphics issue on Linux, report the results of updating your graphics drivers.
-(and switching to binary graphics drivers if applicable).
+If this is a graphics issue on Linux, report the results of updating your graphics drivers (and switching to binary graphics drivers if applicable).

 If there are error messages in the console, have you searched for them and followed up on any promising leads?